Staff Ann Ryba 2017-10-22T13:53:53+00:00

 After seminary and before being ordained, Tommy did a clinical pastoral education residency at Methodist Dallas Medical Center.
 Tommy valued the experience of taking all he learned in seminary and putting it into practice using the action – reflection – new action model that is CPE and experiential education.
 Although he explored ACPE, Inc. supervisory training after his residency, he chose to pursue parish ministry for the next six and a half years.

 In Fall 2011, Tommy returned to CPE as a Supervisory Education Student at The Johns Hopkins Hospital in Baltimore, Maryland.
 Tommy was certified as an ACPE, Inc. Associate Supervisor in May 2015 and moved to Bishop Anderson House as the executive director June 1, 2015.
+Tommy was certified as Certified Educator March 2017.

 In Tommy’s work as a pastoral educator, he draws upon Liberation Theology, Bowen Family Systems Theory, Systems-Centered® Training, and Transformational Learning.
 He has recently been certified as a Daring Way™ facilitator using Brené Brown’s work.